-Unlike dynamic wrinkles, static wrinkles occur when collagen and elastin are broken down by the sun, smoking and genetics.
-Static wrinkles appear all the time, whereas dynamic wrinkles (see above) tend to occur
+Unlike dynamic wrinkles, static wrinkles occur when collagen and elastin are broken down by the sun exposure, smoking and genetics.
+Static wrinkles appear all the time, whereas dynamic wrinkles (see above) tend to occur.

 An energy-based modality that uses sound waves, ultrasound sends heat into the skin to help your body enhance collagen production.
-The next-generation ultrasound technology for treating wrinkles and saggy skin is Sofwave®.
+The next-generation ultrasound technology for treating wrinkles, glabellar lines, crow’s feet and saggy skin are Sofwave®.
 With this unique energy-based treatment, the ultrasonic waves target the mid-dermal layer rather than the deeper layers to reduce the discomfort and side effects seen with older ultrasound technologies.
 The wrinkle-reducing results can be seen after a single treatment.

-Find out more about Sofwave a breakthrough ultrasound technology for treating fine lines and wrinkles without the need for injections of fillers and toxins.
+Find out more about Sofwave a breakthrough ultrasound technology for treating fine lines and wrinkles.

 - "How ultrasound skin therapy helps in reducing wrinkles", Athleticult Movement Patterns